 👉 Learn more: How to Create Sub-tasks in Notion (3 Easy Steps)

-Todoist, while supporting subtasks, maintains a more streamlined approach, focusing on clarity and conciseness.
+Todoist also supports subtasks, but maintains a more streamlined approach focused on clarity and simplicity.

 Recurring tasks